roman-milk/roman-milk.github.io/teachers-trip.md

  Someone behind lifted her by the breasts to lower her onto Rodriguez.
 The weight of her body pressed her belly against his hard cock and she shivered in fear.

  There was no way she would ride him it was too terrible to contemplate yet he laid there motionless.
 From over his shoulder one of the others took hold of her head and opened her mouth with his dirty fingernails and she moaned in trepidation at the sight of his penis.
 He was holding her mouth ready and she contemplated biting it but couldn't find the courage.
-Report_Story #2